imrafaelmerino/java-fun/docs/README.md

 Here are the key concepts that have been thoughtfully implemented within **java-fun**:

 -   **Pseudo Random Generators**: Property-Based Testing is a highly effective testing approach, and having a robust set of generators that can be composed in countless ways is crucial.
     **java-fun** simplifies this process, making it incredibly straightforward.

 -   **Optics**: In functional programming, optics take precedence over traditional getters and setters.
 They offer safety and composability, eliminating the likelihood of encountering NullPointerExceptions when used correctly.

--   **Tuples**: Although Java may not officially support tuples, they remain exceptionally valuable.
-    **java-fun ** introduces tuples with arities of two and three, encompassing pairs and triples, respectively.
-These structures enhance code expressiveness and maintainability.
+-   **Tuples**: Although Java may not officially support tuples, they remain valuable. **java-fun** introduces tuples with arities of two and three.In the same vein that lambdas represent nameless functions, tuples can be seen as records lacking names.
+There are situations where assigning names becomes more cumbersome than beneficial...

 ## <a name="prg"><a/> Pseudo Random Generators